AviatrixSystems/Docs/HowTos/tgw_csr_migrate.rst

  - No change to any on-prem network.
  - No change to the connectivity between AWS VGW and on-prem. (either over DX or over Internet or both)
- - Re-use AWS VGW deployed in Transit hub VPC.
+ - Re-use AWS VGW deployed in CSR based Transit hub VPC if possible.
  - No change to existing VPC infrastructure.
  - Minimum operation downtime.

+There are a couple of patterns during the migration phase, consider the one that meets your requirements.

 ..
 Note::